 Visiting Cologne can quickly get overwhelming.
 The city sprawls on both sides of the Rhine and is filled with people, shops, cafes, restaurants, and action.
 To escape all that bustle and take a breather, head over to the northern part of the city to the Cologne Botanical Garden.
 The Flora Botanical Garden as it is locally known houses tens of thousands of species of plants from all over the world.
 It is most famous for its annual camellia cultivation that draws flower enthusiasts in hordes.

 How to Reach: An easy way to get to the Cologne Botanical Garden is by the hop-on-hop-off tour bus.
 The garden is about a 30-minute walk from the old city center.
-Alternatively, get on the tram line 18 for Zoo/Flora stop.
-If you are travelling by the tram line 16, then get off at the Kinderkrankenhaus stop.
+Alternatively, get on tram line 18 for Zoo/Flora stop.
+If you are travelling by tram line 16, then get off at the Kinderkrankenhaus stop.
 Bus 140 stops at the Zoo/Flora.

 Opening Hours: Monday – Sunday (08:00 to 21:00).
 The Cologne Botanical Garden is open during the following hours.
 Garden: all year round, 8 a.m. daily until dusk (maximum until 9 p.m. in summer).
 Greenhouses: daily from October to March from 10 a.m. to 4 p.m., from April to September daily from 10 a.m. to 6 p.m.

 What to See: Apart from the annual camellia show, you must check out the dahlia patch.
 The bed has over three hundred varieties of dahlias that bloom from early summer to autumn.
-Summer flowers can be seen at the French Parterre that features over 30, 000 blooms ranging from South African red geraniums to the Australia-native silver baskets.
+Summer flowers can be seen at the French Parterre which features over 30, 000 blooms ranging from South African red geraniums to Australia-native silver baskets.
 Mountain lovers can revel in the alpine garden that houses two thousand species of alpine plants.